 In addition, amendments to the Regulation on Bank Cards and Credit Cards introduced some changes on the credit limits for credit cards and income verification so that: (a) the total credit card limit of a cardholder from all banks will not exceed four times his/her monthly income in the second and the following years (two times for the first year) and (b) banks will have to verify the monthly income of the cardholders in the limit increase procedures and will not be able to increase the limit if the total credit card limit of the cardholder from all banks exceeds four times his/her monthly income.
-The following additional changes regarding minimum payment amounts and credit card usage were included in the amended regulation: (i) minimum payment amounts differentiated among existing cardholders (based upon their credit card limits) and between existing cardholders and new cardholders, (ii) if the cardholder does not pay at least three times the minimum payment amount on his/her credit card statement in a year, then his/her credit card cannot be used for cash advance and also will not allow limit upgrade until the total statement amount is paid, and (iii) if the cardholder does not pay the minimum payment amount for three consecutive times, then his/her credit card cannot be used for cash advances or purchases of goods or services, and such card will not be available for a limit upgrade, until the total amount in the statements is paid.
+The following additional changes regarding minimum payment amounts and credit card usage were included in the amended regulation: (i) minimum payment amounts differentiated among existing cardholders (based upon their credit card limits) and between existing cardholders and new cardholders, (ii) if the cardholder does not pay at least three times the minimum payment amount on his/her credit card statement in a year, then his/her credit card cannot be used for cash advance and also will not allow limit upgrade until the total statement amount is paid, and (iii) if the cardholder does not pay the minimum payment amount for three consecutive times, then his/her credit card cannot be used for cash advances or purchases of goods and services, and such card will not be available for a limit upgrade, until the total amount in the statements is paid.

 The BRSA, by amending the Regulation on Bank Cards and Credit Cards, has adopted limitations on the length of the periods of instalment payments on credit cards.
-On 11 January 2019, the Regulation on Bank Cards and Credit Cards was amended and the BRSA was empowered to determine (in consultation with the Presidency of Turkey Strategy and Budget Directorate, the Turkish Treasury and the Ministry of Trade) instalment periods for goods and services and cash withdrawals, which had previously been regulated under this regulation.
-On 11 January 2019, the BRSA issued a decision (as amended on 25 February 2019 and 27 March 2019) providing that the instalment payment period (including the period for the postponement of payments and the debts split into instalments for a fee) for the purchase of goods and services and cash withdrawals (including for computer purchases, domestic expenditures relating to travel agencies, health and social services) is not permitted to exceed 12 months; provided that such limit is only three months for electronic appliance purchases, four months for jewellery expenditures (except for pressed and bullions jewellery), six months for payments made to clubs and associations, travel agencies assisting with international travel, airlines and accommodation and nine months for the purchase of televisions up to TL 3,000, domestic expenditures relating to airlines and accommodation, purchases of health products and tax payments.
-In addition, credit card instalment payments (except for corporate credit cards) are not allowed for pressed and bullion jewellery expenditures, telecommunication related expenses, expenses related to direct marketing, expenditures made outside of Turkey and purchases of nutriment, liquor, fuels, cosmetics, office equipment, gift cards, gift checks and other similar intangible goods.
-With respect to corporate credit cards, the instalment period (including the period for the postponement of payments and the debts split into instalments for a fee) for the purchase of goods and services and cash withdrawals is not permitted to exceed 12 months.
+Pursuant to such limitations, the instalment payment period (including the period for the postponement of payments and the debts split into instalments for a fee) for the purchase of goods and services and cash withdrawals is not permitted to exceed 12 months, whereas such limit is four months for jewellery expenditures, six months for electronic appliance and computer purchasing and nine months for expenditures relating to airlines, travel agencies, transportation, accommodation, health and social services and for purchases of health products, payments made to clubs and associations and tax payments).
+In addition, credit card instalment payments (except for corporate credit cards) are not allowed for telecommunication and related expenses, expenses related to direct marketing, expenditures made outside of Turkey and purchases of nutriment, liquor, fuels, cosmetics, office equipment, gift cards, gift checks and other similar intangible goods.
+With respect to corporate credit cards, the instalment period (including the period for the postponement of payments and the debts split into instalments for a fee) for the purchase of goods and services and cash withdrawals are not permitted to exceed 12 months.
+Also, pursuant to the provisional article of the Regulation on Bank Cards and Credit